Nana strikes Belize as a hurricane, Omar clings to life as three other tropical systems bear watching

 Three tropical waves were swirling in the eastern Atlantic and poised to move off of western Africa as of Thursday morning.
 From west to east, the systems had a 40 percent, 70 percent and 20 percent chance of development, respectively, during the next five days.

 The lead disturbance to the west, which was located midway between South America and Africa, was in no hurry to develop early Thursday.
-Instead, the tropical wave, which had a small number of showers and thunderstorms associated with it, will likely need a bit of help if it is to develop.
+Instead, the tropical wave, which had a small number of showers and thunderstorms associated with it, will probably need help if it is to develop.

 Computer models are struggling to simulate how the two tropical waves that have already exited the African coast may influence one another or interact.
 It is possible that one, both or none of them will develop into a named system.